Emotional Balance, Physical Wellness, Product Information, Skin Care

 USING FRANKINCENSE FOR BREATHING & IMMUNE SUPPORT

-Frankincense is used to treat coughs, bronchitis, infections, tense breathing, shallow breathing, and rapid breathing, as well as to provide some immune support.
+Frankincense is used to soothe coughs, bronchitis, infections, tense breathing, shallow breathing, and rapid breathing, as well as to provide some immune support.
 Here are three ways you can use Frankincense to soothe breathing or provide some support to your overtaxed immune system:

 Chest Rub: Mix 15 drops of Frankincense essential oil in 1 tablespoon of carrier oil or fragrance-free, natural lotion.
 Apply to your upper chest and upper back.